YuhanLiin/micropb/README.md

 );
 */

-// Since we're using static containers, we need to specify the max capacity of each field
+// Since we're using static containers, we need to specify the max capacity of each field.
-// For simplicity, configure capacity of all repeated/map fields to 5 and string/bytes to 8
+// For simplicity, configure capacity of all repeated/map fields to 4 and string/bytes to 8.
-gen.configure(".", micropb_gen::Config::new().max_len(5).max_bytes(8));
+gen.configure(".", micropb_gen::Config::new().max_len(4).max_bytes(8));
 ```

 `micropb` will generate the following Rust definition: